Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This is where you can balance flash with the available light exposure to create a flattering image for your subject.
 This is one of the most popular questions about off-camera flash.

 The photo above shows two subjects in different lighting conditions.
 The man only has available light on his face.
 There’s nothing that really brings him out of the background.
 The woman has a pop of flash on her face.
 You can see how it brightens her face, defines her cheekbones and helps her stand out of the background.

-The problem with available light is that you never know what you're going to get.
+The problem with available light is that you never know what you will get.
 Maybe you get hard shadows, or maybe you get flat light.
-When you use off-camera flash, you decide what kind of light you need.
+When you use off-camera flash, you decide what light you need.

 Here’s an example of a portrait in available light where everything looks flat.